Alex61B/Fashion-AI/Learning Tool.md

 ---

-## Why ThreadTheory-AI Beats a Simple In-Person Training Session
+## Why ThreadNotion Beats a Simple In-Person Training Session
 1. **Always-On Training**
    Traditional training happens once and is forgotten.
-ThreadTheory-AI provides **24/7 interactive coaching** that employees can use at any time, especially useful for onboarding new hires or refreshing skills.
+ThreadNotion provides **24/7 interactive coaching** that employees can use at any time, especially useful for onboarding new hires or refreshing skills.

 2. **Persona-Driven Practice**
    Managers can’t easily replicate the variety of customers your associates will face.
 Our **Consumer Agent Chat** simulates realistic personas (e.g., Gen Z sneakerheads, luxury buyers in NYC) so associates can practice **adaptive storytelling** beyond a single scripted session.

 3. **AI-Generated Product Scripts**
-   Instead of spending hours creating pitches, ThreadTheory-AI instantly produces **tailored, brand-aligned scripts** for every product and audience segment.
+   Instead of spending hours creating pitches, ThreadNotion instantly produces **tailored, brand-aligned scripts** for every product and audience segment.
 This keeps messaging **consistent** while still being **customizable**.

 4. **Objective Feedback & Scoring**
    In-person training is subjective and inconsistent.
 Our AI **evaluates tone, persuasion, and product knowledge objectively**—offering actionable insights that managers might miss.